-- progressive spread of signs within a region to other regions; and
+- Progressive spread of signs within a region to other regions

-- the absence of evidence of other disease processes that might explain the observed clinical and electrophysiological signs.
+- The absence of electrophysiological, pathological, and neuroimaging evidence of other disease processes that might explain the observed clinical signs.

 A thorough medical and family history and physical examination are the starting points of a neurologic work-up, which includes simple, in-office tests of muscle and nerve function.

-If ALS is suspected, the next step is usually an electromyogram, or EMG.
-This test measures the signals that run between nerves and muscles and the electrical activity inside muscles to see if there’s a pattern consistent with ALS.
+If ALS is suspected, the next step is usually an electromyography, or EMG.
+This test measures the signals that run between nerves and muscles and the electrical activity inside muscles to see if there is a pattern consistent with ALS.
 If there is, more tests likely will be ordered.
 EMG patterns in ALS are due to the acute and chronic denervation and reinnervation of the affected muscles.

 Additional tests may include imaging of the spinal cord and brain, usually by MRI (magnetic resonance imaging), and sometimes a test of the fluid surrounding the spinal cord (spinal tap or lumbar puncture), which involves inserting a needle into the back between two lower vertebrae.